General Internal Medicine Fellowship

 Our faculty supervise medical residents and students during their GIM hospital training on two dedicated teaching services.

-UF Health Shands Hospital ranks among the nation’s best in nine specialties in the 2020-21 U.S. News & World Report “Best Hospitals” survey.
+UF Health Shands Hospital ranks among the nation’s best in twelve specialties in the 2025-2026 U.S. News & World Report “Best Hospitals” survey.
 Overall, UF Health Shands Hospital was recognized as the top hospital in Florida and continues to be one of the leading referral medical centers and most comprehensive hospitals in the Southeast.

 Our Faculty

 Our faculty members are consistently recognized among the very best clinicians and educators at the University of Florida, as evidenced by numerous leadership positions and awards for teaching medical students and house staff.
 There is a strong commitment to medical education here in the Division of General Internal Medicine.
-Our faculty are dedicated to providing a very diverse and rich clinical experience.
+Our faculty are committed to providing an enriching clinical experience.

 Learn more about our faculty: Meet the Team